-The Testing Lab is in 262 Jeffords Hall.
-We continue to offer soil and manure testing.
-We also provide analytical services for UVM researchers.
+The Testing Lab is located in 262 Jeffords Hall.
+We offer soil and manure testing.
+We also provide analytical services for UVM and other researchers.

 Agricultural and Environmental Testing Lab